arthurdeschamps/question-generation-nus-ids/README.md

 **Goal**: See the benefits of generating the interrogative word and question in separate steps, the former with a classifier and the latter with a decoder.

 **Idea**:
-First predict the interrogative word, feed it to the seq2seq model and this latter decides to use the word or not as its first predicted token.
+First beam_search the interrogative word, feed it to the seq2seq model and this latter decides to use the word or not as its first predicted token.
 The answer in the paragraph is also indicated with an [ANS] … [ANS] pair of tokens.

 **Best model**:
 The 2 models are the following: